rocky-linux/documentation/docs/desktop/display/installing_nvidia_gpu_drivers.md

 ## Install NVIDIA drivers

-After installing the necessary prerequisites, it is time to install the Nvidia drivers.
+After installing the necessary prerequisites, it is time to install the NVIDIA drivers.

 Add the official NVIDIA repository with the following command: